outpaddling/LPJS/README.md

 Using LPJS and similar systems, users can queue jobs to run as soon as resources become available.
-Compute nodes with available cores and memory are automatically selected and programs usually run unattended (called batch mode), redirecting terminal output to files.
+Compute nodes with available cores and memory are automatically selected, and programs usually run unattended (called batch mode), redirecting terminal output to files.
 It is possible to run interactive jobs as well, but this is rare and typically only used for debugging.
 Jobs may start